mt2017-tartu-shared-task/nmt-system-E/README.md

 ## Final system manual evaluation
 - Generally speaking, new model shows significantly better translation with less meaning loss and grammatically more correct.
-- As a result you can see that our final system did progress in solving previously mentioned issues (numbered as problems above):
+- As a result you can see that our final system did progress in solving previously mentioned issues (numbered as problems above):<br>
-1.1 "Even the traditional website dies , which has been killed by the constant force of the continuous information voiced by social networks."
+1.1 "Even the traditional website dies , which has been killed by the constant force of the continuous information voiced by social networks."<br>
-1.2 "In order to understand the size of this size , 1 TEV is about the energy that is used to move a mosquito."
+1.2 "In order to understand the size of this size , 1 TEV is about the energy that is used to move a mosquito." <br>
-2.1 "There are good times in the economy, partly because EU countries will end customs duties on customs collection" 2.1 Second example: "Thanks to this , every student and other learner know the Erasmus , Leonardo and the other cross-border partnerships."
+2.1 "There are good times in the economy, partly because EU countries will end customs duties on customs collection"<br>
+2.1 Second example: "Thanks to this , every student and other learner know the Erasmus , Leonardo and the other cross-border partnerships."<br>
-2.2 "Since pollution does not feel borders , EU countries have been acting together for years."
+2.2 "Since pollution does not feel borders , EU countries have been acting together for years."<br>
-2.2 "Two sides discussed the views of the international climate change debate in Copenhagen in December."
+2.2 "Two sides discussed the views of the international climate change debate in Copenhagen in December."<br>
-2.3 "Latvia is represented by Maris Selga since the Arab Republic of Egypt."
+2.3 "Latvia is represented by Maris Selga since the Arab Republic of Egypt."<br>
-2.4 "You are one of our biggest clients , and we appreciate business transactions with you."
+2.4 "You are one of our biggest clients , and we appreciate business transactions with you."<br>

 Do not forget to check our poster: [__POSTER_LINK__]

 ## What we also tried or wanted to try
 Firstly we have tried increasing of vocablulary size and three different dropouts: 0.3, 0.5, 0.7.
-As 0.3 gave the best results, we have chosen this one, and will not include results of models with other dropout.<br>
+As dropout:0.3 gave the best results, we have chosen this one, and will not include results of models with other dropout (0.5, 0.7).<br>
-Model with dropout 0.5: 23.35<br>
+Model with dropout 0.5 gave score 23.35<br>
-Model with dropout 0.7: 18.55<br>
+Model with dropout 0.7 gave score 18.55<br>
 Lastly, we have also trained Sockeye model (1-layer bi-LSTM encoder, 1-layer LSTM decoder with dot attention), but right now translation of this model is in queue on Rocket, so we will include translation results, when script will be exexcuted.<br>